smorad/um_cisc_7026/lecture_10_generative_models.typ

 What's left: #pause
 - Final exam (for some students) #pause
-- Group project
+- Group project (for everyone)
 ==
 Final project groups #pause
-- If not in group must respond to Moodle message #pause
+- Merged group G (2 people) and group R (3 people) #pause
-  - I will put you in a group #pause
+- Added last student to group E (randomly selected) #pause
-  - If you do not respond, I will think you left the course #pause
-    - No final project group, 0 on final project #pause
+- All groups should be 4-5 students now #pause

-  - Still must submit project plan #pause
+Groups G, E have extension for project plan #pause
-    - Extension until Tuesday 11 Nov
+- Submit by 11 Nov for full credit #pause

+*If you are not in a group of 4-5, you cannot submit final project* #pause
+- You must be in a group #pause
+- Come see me immediately

 = Review